Start a Corporation in California

 To start a corporation in California, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the California Secretary of State.
-You can file this document online, by mail, or in person.
-The articles cost a minimum of $100 to file.
-Once filed with the state, this document formally creates your California corporation.
+You can file the document by mail or in person.
+The Articles of Incorporation costs $100 to file.
+Once processed by the state, this document formally creates your California corporation.

 Per CA Corp Code § 1502, every California corporation must appoint a registered agent (also called an “agent for service of process”).
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.